iDoc1/Django-React-Sample-Project/README.md

 files directly from the Django server.
 Both of these approaches are described below.

 ## Installing Dependencies
+- First, create a Python virtual environment by running `python -m venv .venv` from root project directory.
+This ensures python dependencies are installed locally.
 - From the root directory run `pip install -r requirements.txt` to install Django dependencies
 - cd into the frontend directory and run `npm install` to install node modules